TommyLin/focus-stacking/doc/README.rst

 Digital Image Focus Stacking
 ============================

-Wiki: A digital image processing technique which combines multiple images taken at different focus distances to give a resulting image with a greater depth of field (DOF) than any of the individual source images.
+A digital image processing technique which combines multiple images taken at different focus distances to give a resulting image with a greater depth of field (DOF) than any of the individual source images.